brittlewis12/witness-budgets/witness-budgets-v3.md

 - Model-theoretic principles: Łoś's theorem, ultraproducts, compactness, and saturation are curated as C4/C5 (ULBPI/AC) via explicit axiom lists
 - Budgets are cached per module; imported modules contribute their cached budgets to local inference

-**Future work:** A full formalization of the effect system semantics requires addressing:
+**Future work:** A full formalization of the effect system semantics requires addressing (see Part IX-B for extended discussion):
 - Soundness/completeness lemmas relating syntactic budget inference to semantic extractability
 - Precise handling of impredicative Prop vs Type distinctions in dependent type theory
 - Effect polymorphism and universe polymorphism interactions
 - Tactic-generated proof terms (where classical reasoning may be introduced implicitly)
 - Budget inference for metaprogramming and elaboration-time computation

+**Impredicativity note:** Lean and Coq's impredicative `Prop` universe introduces non-constructive aspects orthogonal to witness budgets.
+Impredicative quantification (defining a proposition by quantifying over all propositions including itself) can hide computational content even without LEM or AC.
+For example, `∀ P : Prop, P → P` is impredicative and erases during extraction.
+The witness budget framework focuses on oracle effects (LEM, AC variants); full constructive discipline would also require predicative foundations or explicit tracking of impredicative definitions.
+This represents a separate axis of constructive content beyond the C0–C5 scale, potentially addressable via universe level tracking or predicativity linters in future work.

 The pragmatic inference algorithm described here is conservative (may over-approximate budgets) and refinable via explicit `@[witness_budget]` annotations.
 It provides actionable telemetry for library-scale adoption while these theoretical questions are resolved.